 The General Assembly has the ultimate power of the Federation.
 It also has the following authority:

-To modify statutes in accordance with propositions of the Executive Committee by way of a special 2/3 majority of present voting members.
+To modify statutes in accordance with propositions of the Executive Committee by way of a special 2/3 majority of present voting members (whether in person or by proxy).

 To elect and revocate members of the Executive Committee.